Mellanox/nvidia-k8s-ipam/README.md

 - run periodic jobs, such as cleanup of the stale IP address allocations

 A node daemon provides GRPC service, which nv-ipam CNI plugin uses to request IP address allocation/deallocation.

-IPs are allocated from the provided IP Block assigned by ipam-controller for the node.
-To determine the cluster unique IP Block for the defined IP Pool, ipam-node watches K8s API for the IPPool objects and extracts IP Block information from IPPool Status.
+IPs are allocated from the provided IP Blocks and prefixes assigned by ipam-controller for the node. ipam-node watches K8s API for the IPPool and CIDRPool objects and extracts allocated ranges or prefixes from the status field.

 ### nv-ipam